bcgov/data-publication/pages/dps_data_distribution_providers_w_.md

 ## CONFIGURABLE PRODUCTS

 ## REQUIREMENTS
-All datasets in the BCGW that are configured for distrubtion require
+All datasets in the BCGW that are configured for distribution require

 1. A published dataset in the BC Geographic Warehouse.
 2. A metadata record.